 Our hike will continue along the rugged and remote Escalante Route, as we climb roughly 1700′ while passing archeological sites of the Unkar Delta.
 Our hike will top out on a high perch with a breathtaking 180 degree view of the River before dropping quickly to postcard perfect sandy beaches and our camp at the mouth of Escalante Creek.

-Day 6 – Escalante Beach Camp to Hance Rapids (+/- 3 miles)
+Day 6 – Escalante Beach Camp to Hance Creek (+/- 9 miles)

 This day is high on attractions.
-We will hike through the awe-inspiring 75 Miles Creek, cross the Papago Wall with a stiff vertical hand and foot scramble, and descend the intimidating Papago Slide, carefully, as a team, before reaching our camp beside one of the largest rapids on the Colorado River in route to Hance Creek.
+We will hike through the awe-inspiring 75 Miles Creek, cross the Papago Wall with a stiff vertical hand and foot scramble, and descend the intimidating Papago Slide, carefully, as a team, before hiking beside one of the largest rapids on the Colorado River in route to Hance Creek.

 An early morning start, and a stiff climb, will move us through the multi-colored layers of Canyon wall, as we exit via the Grandview trail where our return transportation will be waiting.
 We’ll head back to Flagstaff for a final meal as a team, then home to brag, until our next adventure.

 The first day of your trip will likely be the most challenging.
 Some teams will be descending down the old Boucher or New Hance routes.
 Others will experience the slightly more forgiving, but no less intense Hermit trail.
 These are among the most difficult trails in the Grand Canyon.
 Three things make them exceptionally challenging.